nestjstools/messaging/README.md

 - **Middleware Support**: Add custom middleware for message transformation such like validation, logging - do whatever you want.
 - **Debug Mode**: Enable enhanced logging and debugging capabilities for development.
 - **Extensibility**: Creating new channels is straightforward, allowing developers to expand and integrate with external systems or protocols effortlessly.
+- **Concurrent Handler Execution**: Messages dispatched to multiple handlers are processed concurrently, improving performance and responsiveness across your system.

 ---